-A mixed-methods approach utilising electronic health records to examine antimicrobial prescription surrounding gastrointestinal clinical presentations in dogs and cats.
+A mixed-methods approach utilising electronic health records to examine antimicrobial prescription surrounding gastrointestinal clinical presentations in dogs and cats

-Fins, Ivo S, Singleton, David A, Radford, Alan D, Sánchez-Vizcaíno, Fernando and Pinchbeck, Gina L
+Fins, Ivo S, Singleton, David A, Radford, Alan D ORCID: 0000-0002-4590-1334, Sanchez-Vizcaino, Fernando and Pinchbeck, Gina L ORCID: 0000-0002-5671-8623

-(2023) A mixed-methods approach utilising electronic health records to examine antimicrobial prescription surrounding gastrointestinal clinical presentations in dogs and cats.
-Frontiers in veterinary science, 10.
+(2023) A mixed-methods approach utilising electronic health records to examine antimicrobial prescription surrounding gastrointestinal clinical presentations in dogs and cats FRONTIERS IN VETERINARY SCIENCE, 10.
 1166114-.
+ISSN 2297-1769, 2297-1769

 Access the full-text of this item by clicking on the Open Access link.